 Unstructured groups may be very effective in getting women to talk about their lives; they aren't very good for getting things done.
 Unless their mode of operation changes, groups flounder at the point where people tire of 'just-talking' and want to do something more.
-Because the larger movement in most cities is as unstructured as individual rap groups, it is not much more effective than the separate groups at specific tasks.
-The informal structure is rarely together enough or in touch enough with the people to be able to operate effectively.
-So the movement generates much emotion and few results.
-Unfortunately, the consequences of all this motion are not as innocuous as the results, and their victim is the movement itself.

-wait until everyone is ready to become radical.
+Because the larger movement in most cities is as unstructured as individual rap groups, it is not much more effective than the and methods of organisation are so crucial at this moment.
+The Left has been trying for decades to rally people into the streets, always before a number sufficient to make a dent exist.
+As Stone pointed out, you can't make a revolution when four-fifths of the people are happy.
+Nor should we wait until everyone is ready to become radical.
 While on the one hand, we should constantly suggest alternatives to capitalism, through food co-ops, anti-corporate actions and acts of personal rebellion, we should also be fighting against capitalist psychic structures and the values and living patterns which derive from them.
 Structures, chairmen, leaders, rhetoric - when a meeting of a Leftist group becomes indistinguishable in style from a session of a US Senate, we should not laugh about it, but re-evaluate the structure behind the style, and recognise a representative of the enemy.